-The new legislation focuses on tapping into the abundant opportunities available in the space between open data and closed data, where data can be shared, subject to appropriate safeguards.
+The new legislation focuses on tapping into the abundant opportunities available in the space between open data and closed data, where data can be shared, subject to appropriate safeguards and controls.

 Data underpins, informs and influences everything we do.
 From weather forecasts or real-time fuel prices through an app, to the ‘like’ counts on our social media – often without realising it, we are interacting with data all the time.

-Using public sector data effectively can deliver improved government policy development, program implementation and service delivery and generate great benefits for Australian people and organisations.
-For that to occur, it is critical that Australians have trust in how government agencies use and share the data they collect.
+Using government data effectively can deliver improved government policies, program implementation and service delivery, and generate great benefits for Australian people and organisations, including: